RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     .. literalinclude:: example_configs/bl_lite_mixed.yaml

     This yaml file provides the telescope name, location in latitude/longitude/altitude in degrees/degrees/meters (respectively), and the `beam dictionary`.
+In this case, beam_id == 0 is the UVBeam file written out to hera.uvbeam, and beam_id == 1 is an Airy beam with diameter 14m.
+The dictionary only needs to be as long as the number of unique beams used in the array, while the layout file specifies which antennas will use which beam type.
+This allows for a mixture of beams to be used, as in this example.

-    The beam dictionary, along with the beam IDs in the layout file, allow one to specify different beam models be used for different antennas.
-The telescope configuration yaml file lists beam models to be used along with a "Beam ID".
-The corresponding Beam IDs in the layout file then tells pyuvsim which beam model to assign to each antenna.
-The configuration above produces the layout shown in the image above, with beam type indicated by the color of the dish.
-Note that, at this time, if a mixture of analytic beams (airy, uniform, or gaussian) are used, only one value of sigma or diameter may be used for the whole array.
+    The figure below shows the array created by these configurations, with beam type indicated by color.

     .. image:: baseline_lite.png
 	    :width: 600
 	    :alt: Graphical depiction of the example antenna layout.

 Sources
 ^^^^^^^